s-gunde/s-gunde/README.md

 ### :woman_technologist: About Me :

-:pushpin: I solve business challenges with data.
+- I solve business challenges with data.
 With 5+ years in Retail and E-Commerce as an Analyst, I specialize in Supply Chain, Pricing, and Catalog Management.
 I love finding practical solutions to everyday problems.

-:pushpin: I’m a Computer Science grad with skills in bulding machine learning models and querying databases.
+- I’m a Computer Science grad with skills in bulding machine learning models and querying databases.
 Outside of work, I enjoy Tableau competitions and explore new places.

 ---